Memorials and services for the September 11 attacks: 2002 and later events

-On February 3, 2002, during the Halftime Show of Super Bowl XXXVI, rock group U2 performed Where the Streets Have No Name, while the names of the victims were projected onto banners.
+On February 3, 2002, during the halftime show of Super Bowl XXXVI, rock group U2 performed" Where the Streets Have No Name", while the names of the victims were projected onto banners.
 Bono opened his jacket to reveal a U.S. flag pattern sewn in the inside lining.

 At the opening ceremony of the 2002 Winter Olympics in Salt Lake City on February 8, a tattered American flag recovered from the World Trade Center site was carried into the stadium by American athletes, members of the Port Authority police, and members of the New York City police and fire departments.

-On February 23, 2003, the 45th Annual Grammy Awards were held at Madison Square Garden and paid tribute to those who died during the 9/11 attacks, to whom the ceremony was dedicated.
+On February 23, 2003, the 45th Annual Grammy Awards were held at Madison Square Garden and paid tribute to those who died during the attacks, to whom the ceremony was dedicated.
 Ceremony host Bruce Springsteen performed "The Rising" at the Awards.

 American country singer Darryl Worley paid tribute to the people with his 2003 single, "Have You Forgotten?" from the album of the same name.

 Newark International Airport was renamed "Newark Liberty International Airport".

 On September 11, 2002, representatives from over 90 countries came to Battery Park City as New York City Mayor Michael Bloomberg lit an eternal flame to mark the first anniversary of the attacks.
 Leading the dignitaries were Canadian Prime Minister Jean Chrétien, U.N.
 Secretary General Kofi Annan, Bloomberg, and Secretary of State Colin Powell.
 The same day, the Victims of Terrorist Attack on the Pentagon Memorial was dedicated at Arlington National Cemetery near the Pentagon.
 The memorial is dedicated to the five individuals at the Pentagon whose remains were never found, and the partial remains of another 25 victims are buried beneath the memorial.
 The names of the 184 victims of the Pentagon attack are inscribed on the memorial's side.

+On September 11, 2002, the documentary play Bystander 9/11 was performed at Church of the Transfiguration, Episcopal (Manhattan), the play has since been published and has been regularly performed on the anniversary of the event, with numerous performances around the United States on the 20th anniversary.